DataDog/system-tests/docs/architecture/overview.md

 ## What are system-tests bad for?

- - Combinatorial style tests
- - Tests that require specific versions of runtimes, libraries, or operating systems
+ - Combinatorial style tests (Permutations of runtimes, libraries, operating systems)
  - Cloud deployments, kubernetes, distributed deployments
  - Immediately knowing the reason a feature fails
  - Problems or features which are not shared across tracers
  - Performance or throughput testing

  *Examples of bad candidates:*
-  - The .NET tracer must not write invalid IL for it's earliest supported runtime
+  - The .NET tracer must not write invalid [IL](https://en.wikipedia.org/wiki/Common_Intermediate_Language) for it's earliest supported runtime
   - The startup overhead of the Java tracer is less than 3s for a given sample application
   - The python tracer must not fail to retrieve traces for a version range of the mongodb library